codemash-conference/session-slides/README.md

 - Fork this repository
 - Create a Branch with your addition or change
+  - Find the readme under the relevant year folder and link your slides to the talk title
 - Submit a pull request with this repo as the upstream main
 - Your PR will be reviewed by the speaker committee